mROS-base/mros2-mbed/README.md

 ## Examples

-This repository contains some example applications to communicate with ROS 2 nodes on the host.
+This repository contains some example applications in `examples/` to communicate with ROS 2 nodes on the host.
 Please also check [mROS-base/mros2-host-examples](https://github.com/mROS-base/mros2-host-examples) repository for more detail about the host examples.

 You can change the example by editing [`add_executable` in CMakeLists.txt](https://github.com/mROS-base/mros2-mbed/blob/main/CMakeLists.txt).
+Of course you can also create a new program file and specify it as your own application.

 ### echoreply_string (default)